How Mental Health Tools Can Transform Research Skills

 Eating Well for Better Thinking

 Food is fuel for the brain.
 Eating fruits, vegetables, whole grains, and healthy fats can help students think clearly and stay focused.
-Omega-3 fats, found in fish and some nuts, are especially good for brain health.
+Omega-3 fats, found in fish and some nuts, are perfect for brain health.

 A healthy diet also helps control mood.
 People who eat balanced meals often feel more stable and less anxious.
-Planning meals and avoiding too much sugar or caffeine can also prevent energy crashes that make research harder.
+Planning meals and avoiding excessive sugar and caffeine can also prevent energy crashes that make research more challenging.

 Adding Mental Health to Research Training